Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 - In its past 10 games, Dallas has not gone over.

-- During their past 10 games, the Stars have scored one more goal per game than their average on the season.
+- During their past 10 games, the Stars' goals per game average is 1.0 higher than their season-long average.

+- The Stars offense's 281 total goals (3.4 per game) are ranked seventh in the NHL this year.

+- The Stars have conceded the third-fewest goals in NHL action this season, 215 (2.6 per game).

 - The team's goal differential is fourth-best in the league at +66.